Nihil (Impaled Nazarene album)

 Nihil is the sixth full-length release by Impaled Nazarene.
-It was released June 16, 2000 through Osmose Productions.
+It was released on 16 June 2000 through Osmose Productions.
 Alexi Laiho of Children of Bodom plays guitar on the album.
 Laiho has also composed songs "Cogito Ergo Sum" and "Zero Tolerance".
 The album recently entered Germany's Index List which means the album may not be advertised in public or sold to minors.
 The song "Zero Tolerance" is infamous due to its homophobic lyrics (it's not included in the booklet in some editions).

+The album was rated an eight out of ten by Chronicles of Chaos.